 Quick answer: most AI disappointments come from a handful of avoidable mistakes, not from the technology.
 The big ones: automating a broken process, publishing raw output, removing the human entirely, buying tools nobody adopts, ignoring data privacy, expecting overnight magic, and never measuring results.
 Avoid these seven and AI tends to work; ignore them and it underdelivers no matter how good the tool is.

 When a small business says "we tried AI and it didn't work," the cause is usually one of these mistakes rather than the AI itself.
+The good news is every one of them is avoidable once you know to watch for it.
 Here they are, with the fix for each.

 1. Automating a Broken Process